-In addition to some vitamins and minerals, honey has phytonutrients.
-They are responsible for giving honey some remarkable properties.
+In addition to some vitamins and minerals, honey has phytonutrients that give honey some remarkable properties.
 It is an antioxidant and is also antibacterial and antifungal.

 In fact, many cooks value the use of honey in baked goods.
 It adds flavor and helps maintain moisture so your breads, cookies and pies don’t dry out.